uwpokerclub/pit-boss-bot/README.md

 Create a role in the desired discord server, right click on the role in server setting and hit the `Copy Role ID` option to copy its ID.
 Make sure the verified role you just created is placed **below** the your bot's role.

+#### discord.botUsageChannelId
+This is the id of the sole channel in the server members can engage with the bot in.

+Right click on the desired server channel and select the `Copy Channel ID` option to copy its ID.

 #### Additional information
 Make sure the bot has the following permissions in the desired server: